 Glasgow has over 20 fantastic museums and galleries, where visitors of all ages can enjoy one of the richest and most varied collections in Europe.
-Enjoy Kelvingrove Art Gallery & Museum in the West End or head southside to the Burrell Collection, which is due to reopen in March 2022 after a major refurbishment.
+Enjoy Kelvingrove Art Gallery &

+Museum in the West End or head southside to the Burrell Collection.